angeloocana/angeloocana/roadmap.md

 ## Done
+- Try to get browser lang, when no lang in the url.
+- Remove angeloocana.com.br from resume.
+- Add tic tac toe to resume.
+- Clean redirect page /.
 - Remove angeloocana.surge.sh from google.
 - fix pages with duplicate title tags
 - Fix google 404 pages with surge redirect.